 \subsection{Set-based Storage - \texttt{SpG}}

-Node-set-based representations have advantages in terms of reusability and elimination of duplicates.
-However, due to the uneven size of sampled node sets, their storage and fast access pose great challenges.
-Note that these node sets need to be visited frequently during subsequent online phases for prediction purposes.
-To overcome these obstacles, \proj devises a specialized compressed sparse row format called \texttt{SpG}, which reorganizes the storage of node sets and their structural features in a memory-efficient manner.
-As illustrated in Fig. \ref{fig:subg_csr}, the node set $\mathcal{S}_u$ and its structural features $\mathcal{Z}_u$ are stored in a row of \texttt{SpG}, denoted as $\texttt{SpG}[u,:]$.
-Multiple node sets and their respective structural features are consolidated into three contiguous arrays:
+Set-based subgraph representation has advantages in terms of flexibility and compactness.
+However, the uneven sizes of sampled node sets pose great challenges to their storage and fast access.
+Note that, these node sets need to be frequently visited in subsequent online phases.
+To overcome these obstacles, \proj designs a customized compressed sparse row (CSR) format called \texttt{SpG}, which reorganizes the storage of node sets and their structural features in a memory-efficient manner, as depicted in Fig. \ref{fig:subg_csr}.
+Specifically, the node set $\mathcal{S}_u$ and its structural features $\mathcal{Z}_u$ are stored as a row of \texttt{SpG}, denoted as $\texttt{SpG}[u,:]$.
+Multiple node sets and their associated structural features are consolidated into three contiguous arrays: